subomi02/alx-interview/0x0A-primegame/README.md

 # Prime Game

-This project contains interview coding challenges.
+This project contains was created by Adetunji Olasubomi

 ## Tasks To Complete